History of early modern Britain and Europe, History of gender and sexuality, history of medicine, history of the family.

 - ‘Conceiving’ the Ideal Marriage: Guides to Conception and Ideals of Marriage in Seventeenth-Century England, NECBS, Oct.
 2009

 - Gendering the Queen: Gendered Identities in the Life of Henrietta-Maria of England, Graduate Symposium on Women’s and Gender History, UIUC, March 2009

-- “From Anne to Hannah: Religious Views of Infertility in Early Modern England”, Journal of Women’s History, Forthcoming in 2015.
+“From Anne to Hannah: Religious Views of Infertility in Post-Reformation England”, Journal of Women's History, Vol. 27, No. 3, Fall 2015.